flux-framework/Tutorials/2024-RADIUSS-AWS/JupyterNotebook/README.md

 to build them unless you are developing or changing them.

 If you do build (and use a different name) be sure to push your images to a public registry (or load them locally to your development cluster).
-Remember that if you just want to test locally, you can jump to the [local usage](#local-usage) section.

-## Local Deploy
+## Local Usage

 While the tutorial here is intended for deployment on AWS or Google Cloud, you can also give it a try on your local machine with a single container!
 You will need to [install Docker](https://docs.docker.com/engine/install/).
 When you have Docker available, you can build and run the tutorial with:

 ```bash
 docker build -t flux-tutorial -f docker/Dockerfile.spawn .